 Your child's progress is continually monitored by his/her class teacher.
-His/her progress is reviewed formally every term linked to the National Curriculum statements and in relation to attendance, engagement in learning and behaviour.
+Their progress is reviewed formally every term linked to the National Curriculum statements and in relation to attendance, engagement in learning and behaviour.
+For those children with more significant needs, the class teachers may have more contact with parents to discuss where support can be continued at home.
+Communication between school staff and families can happen in a number of ways including information discussions at the end of the day.
 Currently at the end of each key stage (i.e. at the end of Year 2 and Year 6) all children are required to be formally assessed; in Year 6 this is done using Standard Assessment Tests (SATS).
 This is something the government requires all schools to do and the results are published nationally.